 Input MP_B is passed directly to the RGB output, assuming e.g. it contains video including overlay.
 MP_A is equivalently passed through the inactive fader to the composite (and S-video) output, assuming e.g. it contains video excluding overlay (RGBIN = 0, ENCIN = 1).

-Only MP_B input is in use; its signal appears both composite (and S-video) and RGB encoded (RGBIN = ENCIN = 0).
+Only MP_B input is in use; its signal is both composite (and S-video) and RGB encoded (RGBIN = ENCIN = 0).

-7.1.2 PARAMETERS OF THE FADER
+7.1.2 Parameters of the fader

 Basically, there are three independent fade factors available, allowing for the equation: